magento/merchdocs/src/_includes/amazon-pricing-rules-price-adjustment-configure.md

     - **Increase By**: Choose when you want the defined price source value to be adjusted up, creating a higher price for the rule, before listing to Amazon.

     - **Match Competitor Price**: (Intelligent repricing rule only) Choose when you want to change your Amazon listing price to match the lowest competitor price, based on your competitor feedback and variance parameters.
-When set to `Match`, the **Apply** and **Adjustment Amount** fields are removed.
+When set to `Match Competitor Price`, the **Apply** and **Adjustment Amount** fields are removed.

 1. For **Apply**, select an option: